MichaelDataM/MichaelDataM/README.md

 - I’m passinate with Data Analytics
 - I’m currently learning up-to-date data analytics skills at Carlson School of Management
 - I have 5+ years experience in data analytics in E-commerce, FinTech industry.
-- I’m looking to making values from data
 - How to reach me: mingqiangli06@gmail.com

 <!---